 *** The Final Word – Hike Indian Nose to see a beautiful sunrise with a surreal backdrop ***

 Did you have any experience with banditos in Guatemala?
-Make sure to tell us about it in the comments.
+Tell us about it in the comments to help other travelers.

 Visited in September 2016